 Ministry of Training, Colleges and Universities Requirements

-The Ministry of Training, Colleges and Universities (MTCU) sets out requirements for each of the delivery services in the Literacy and Basic Skills Service Provider Guidelines, which can be found through the EOPG website at www.tcu.gov.on.ca/eng/eopg or the 2014/15 version of the Guidelines can be downloaded from the Ministry’s website at www.tcu.gov.on.ca/eng/eopg/publications/lbs_2014_2015_service_provider_guidelines_sdb_approved.pdf
+The Ministry of Training, Colleges and Universities (MTCU) sets out requirements for each of the delivery services.
+These are laid out in the Literacy and Basic Skills Service Provider Guidelines.
+The version used during the development of this module was effective October 2016.
+The Guidelines are updated from time to time and we recommend that practitioners check for newer editions.

 The main focus of the LBS Program is the training service.
 The training instruction that LBS service providers deliver to adult learners should enable them to acquire the necessary skills and competencies to transition to their goal.

-MTCU does not stipulate specific training approaches or instruction techniques, as can be seen in the following two quotes from the LBS Service Delivery Guidelines, Effective April 1, 2014
+MTCU does not stipulate specific training approaches or instructional techniques, as can be seen in the following two quotes from the LBS Service Delivery Guidelines:

 “LBS service providers may use different training methods that meet the specific needs of the learners.
 However, all training must lead to measurable results that include completion of goal path, learner progress and learner gains.”

 “The Ministry does not prescribe content or curriculum.
-It does require that service providers demonstrate that their LBS programming will prepare the learner with the skills and abilities for achieving a required credential, meeting the entry expectations of an external institution, or gaining other learning requirements for successful transition to their goals.
-The goal path descriptions documents available on the Employment Ontario Partners’ Gateway (EOPG) website (www.ontario.ca/eopg) provide practitioners with information on what content may be appropriate to the learner.
+It does require that service providers demonstrate that their LBS programming will prepare the learner with the skills and abilities for achieving a required credential, meeting the entry expectations of an external institution, or gaining other learning requirements for successful transition to their goals.”

 The Guidelines do provide the following requirements for LBS training.